-The above theorem provides us with lots of information.
-Firstly, it follows that when $(M,g)$ is conformal to a domain of a closed manifold, Huber's result is true if and only if the volume density at infinity is just the number of ends.
-In addition, each end of such a manifold is asymptotically euclidean.
-Such a property can be used to check whether a manifold has a finite point conformal compactification.
-For example, if we set $g=u^\frac{4}{n-2}g_{euc}$ on $M=\R^n\setminus \R^{n-k}$, where $u=\left(\sum_{i=1}^k (x^i)^2\right)^\frac{2-k}{2}$, then $R(g)=0$ and $(M,g)$ is noncompact when $k>\frac{n}{2}+1$.
-However, $(M,g)$ does not satisfy Huber's Theorem, for its blow-down is not $\R^n$.
-It looks quite different from the case when the total Q-curvature is finite \cite{Buzano-Nguyen,Chang-Qing-Yang1,Wang}.
-For example, when $g_0$ is the euclidean metric, and $u=r^{\alpha\frac{n-2}{4}}$, the $Q$-curvature of $g_0$ is 0, but the volume density at infinity can be any number.
-Secondly, it seems that when $\|R\|_{L^\frac{n}{2}}<+\infty$, being conformal to a domain of a closed manifold is a quite strong hypothesis.
-For example, if we assume further that $Ric(g)\geq 0$, such a manifold must be $\R^n$ (c.f.
-Corollary \ref{rigidity}).
+The theorem above includes lots of unexpected pieces of information.
+Firstly, it implies that when $(M,g)$ is conformal to a domain of a closed manifold, Huber's result holds if and only if the volume density at infinity equals the number of ends.
+In addition, each end of such a manifold is asymptotically euclidean, which is a useful property for verifying whether a manifold has a finite point conformal compactification.
+For instance, by setting $g=u^\frac{4}{n-2}g_{\text{euc}}$ on $M=\mathbb{R}^n\setminus \mathbb{R}^{n-k}$, where $u=\left(\sum_{i=1}^k (x^i)^2\right)^\frac{2-k}{2}$, we find $R(g)=0$, and $(M,g)$ remains noncompact for $n>k>\frac{n}{2}+1$.
+Nonetheless, $(M,g)$ does not satisfy Huber's Theorem, since its blow-down is not $\R^n$.
+This contrasts with cases where the total Q-curvature is finite \cite{Buzano-Nguyen,Chang-Qing-Yang1,Wang}.
+For instance, when $g_0$ is the Euclidean metric and $u=r^{\alpha}$, the $Q$-curvature of $g$ is 0, yet the volume density at infinity can vary widely.
+Secondly, it appears that when $\|R\|_{L^\frac{n}{2}}<+\infty$, conforming to a domain of a closed manifold is a quite strong assumption.
+For example, if we further assume $Ric(g)\geq 0$, such a manifold must be $\R^n$ (see Corollary \ref{rigidity}).